 To reduce the chances of becoming a victim of identity theft, consumers should be cautious about sharing personal identifiers, such as Social Security numbers and dates of birth.
 Beware of unsolicited scholarship opportunities.
 Do not click on links in email messages.
 Keep documents that contain sensitive information in a safe place or shred them using a cross-cut paper shredder.

-Do not share a Federal Student Aid PIN with anyone, not even relatives.
+Do not share your FSA ID with anyone, not even relatives.

 Report theft of a wallet, purse, Social Security card, credit cards and ID cards to the police or local law enforcement.

 Report identity theft involving federal student aid to the Office of the Inspector General at the U.S. Department of Education by calling 1-800-MIS-USED (1-800-647-8733) or visiting www.ed.gov/misused.

 The Federal Trade Commission (FTC) is the federal agency that is responsible for handling complaints from victims of identity theft.
 The FTC publishes a guide to dealing with identity theft.
 Call 1-877-IDTHEFT (1-877-438-4338) or TDD 1-866-653-4261 for more information and to report identity theft.
 The FTC may refer victims to other local, state and federal agencies and organizations, as appropriate.

 The Social Security Administration publishes a brochure entitled Identity Theft and Your Social Security Number.